shanamatthews/static-site-generator/posts/spine-generator-open-library-edition.md

 After this was working, I really thought that it was going to be super easy to integrate this with my existing visualization.
 And, it was!
 Except I got a little to excited that this was finally 🎉 **working**✨ the way I had wanted from the very beginning and decided to start changing everything.
 Classic.

-If you check out the [ObservableHQ notebook](https://observablehq.com/@shanamatthews/spine-generator-open-library-edition) you can read more about what I did, including switching to the Google Cloud Vision API to get better colors out of the cover images and restructuring the whole data flow to minimize the number of times I'd have to call the GCP API (💸💸💸) as well as the Open Library covers API since it was getting a little mad at me.
+If you check out the [ObservableHQ notebook](https://observablehq.com/@shanamatthews/spine-generator-open-library-edition) you can read more about what I did.

-### NOTE!

-Sorry, I made the notebook private for now, since I can't figure out a great way to share this without sharing my GCP key.

 LOVE IT!
 THANKS FOR READING?
 Feedback?
 Send it to me on [Twitter \@shanamatthews](https://twitter.com/shanamatthews)!
 Complaints?
 Criticism?
 Go ahead and direct as follows: `>/dev/null 2>&1`